x3haloed/peer-deploy/ROADMAP.md

 # Realm: The Ultimate Developer Experience

+NOTE: Everything on this roadmap is pretty much done.
+Leaving here for documentation.

 ## The Grand Vision

 **Realm is a self-organizing, P2P compute mesh that eliminates traditional CI/CD infrastructure and replaces centralized cloud orchestration with a distributed, owner-controlled network.**